43081j/lockparse/README.md

 - **`type`** (`LockFileType`): The detected lockfile type
 - **`packages`** (`ParsedDependency[]`): A flat array of all packages in the lockfile
-- **`root`** (`ParsedDependency`): The root dependency node representing the project dependency tree
+- **`root`** (`ParsedDependency`): The root dependency node representing the project's dependency tree

 #### Note: Yarn parsing

 When parsing Yarn lockfiles, the `packageJson` parameter is highly recommended.
 Without it, the root node will not contain any dependencies as the Yarn lock file does not include this information.
-All packages will be in the `packages` array, though.
+All packages will however still be contained in the `packages` array.

 ## License